 What is a Catastrophic Injury?

 A catastrophic injury is one where you are severely injured, and those injuries likely lead to long-term damage including disfigurement or disability.
-Catastrophic injuries require multiple surgeries and treatment that may last for the rest of your life.
+Catastrophic injuries require multiple surgeries and treatments that may last for the rest of your life.
 Recovery from catastrophic injuries is a lengthy and painful process, and you may find that even though you are recovering, your life will never be the same as it was before the accident.